Professor Tim Townshend

 ARC8065 European Study Visit

 - Lake AA, Henderson E, Townshend TG.
-Exploring planners and public health practitioner's views on addressing obesity: Lessons from local government in England.
-Cities and Health 2017, 1.
-In Press.
+Exploring planners’ and public health practitioners’ views on addressing obesity: lessons from local government in England.
+Cities and Health 2017, 1, epub ahead of print.

 - Townshend T, Lake A. Obesogenic Environments: current evidence of the built and food environments.
 Perspectives in Public Health 2017, 137(1), 38-44.